prasobhs4/telecom-mission-control/README.md

    ```bash
    cd frontend && npm run build
    ```
+5.Users to try
+For testing or login purposes, users should follow one of the below formats based on their carrier:

+username@att.com
+username@verizon.com
+username@tmobile.com
+username@admin.com

 Log in with any email.
 The domain before `.com` determines the carrier (e.g. `user@att.example.com`).